benjaminbellman/benjaminbellman/README.md

 ### 🔥 What Drives Me

-I'm passionate about using **AI and automation** to make teams more efficient and help businesses scale intelligently.
-Whether it's building a financial model, optimizing a GTM pipeline, or automating a painful manual workflow — I love turning complexity into clarity.
+I'm passionate about **embedding AI and automation into GTM motions** — Sales, Marketing, CS, RevOps — to help go-to-market teams punch above their weight and scale without adding headcount for every new problem.
+Whether it's building a financial model, optimizing a GTM pipeline, or automating a painful manual workflow, I love turning complexity into clarity.
 Bonus points when the mission also makes the world a little less wasteful. 🌍

 ---